- January 11, 2018

 In aMAZE Untouchable, players navigate a ball through a series of increasingly difficult mazes, avoiding contact with the walls to progress.
 With simple keyboard controls and a variety of maze designs, this game is a fun and challenging way to test your thinking and attentiveness.
 The ultimate goal is to make it through all the mazes and reach the final portal.

-- The game features colorful and unique maze designs that provide a visually engaging experience.
+- The game features colorful visuals and pleasant music, enhancing the overall experience.

-- The bright, flashy colors can be overwhelming and problematic for players with sensitivity to visual stimuli.
+- The bright, flashy colors can be overwhelming and problematic for players with sensitivity to visual stimuli, such as those with epilepsy.

 emotional

-“What you do notice is that when you go directly up and want to go directly down without touching anything else, the game throws you a few frames/pixels to the side, and that's usually what's enough to screw you over, especially in the later and much larger levels, where you have to navigate some incredibly narrow twisted tubes, hoping a few minutes of your time didn't go to waste once again.”
+“However, what you do notice is that when you go directly up, and say want to go directly down without touching anything else, the game throws you a few frames/pixels to the side, and that's usually what's enough to screw you over, especially in the later and much larger levels, where you have to navigate some incredibly narrow twisted tubes, hoping a few minutes of your time didn't go to waste once again.”